-Any entity needs visibility and exists on the internet .
+Any entity needs visibility and exists on the internet.
 Make sure that your website is compliant when it is created or when it is redesigned.
-This is and necessarily, even for a minimal showcase website to include the legal notice to identify the publisher of your website, and to obtain the consent of Internet users to be traced, if your site analyzes their navigation and their modes of consultation and navigation.
-In the case of a commercial site, the obligations are more numerous and you must make sure to secure all pages of your site according to the https protocol.
+This is and necessarily, even for a minimal showcase website to include the legal notice to identify the publisher of your website and to obtain the consent of Internet users to be traced, if your site analyses their navigation and their modes of consultation and navigation.
+In the case of a commercial site, the obligations are more numerous, and you must make sure to secure all pages of your site according to the HTTPS protocol.

 Cloud computing is considered by the GDPR as an act of "outsourcing".
 You must be able to indicate if the personal data processed are transferred to another country, and if so, which one.
 In this second case, your subcontractor - the entity making available its "cloud" - must be able to demonstrate that appropriate safeguards have been implemented in accordance with the GDPR.
 Precautions must be taken when choosing your cloud.